scala/scala-lang/blog/_posts/2026-04-06-last-mile-towards-sbt2.md

 ## Locking down to 2.0.x branch

-We have now created the `2.0.x` branch, so by default, all pull requests will target sbt 2.1.
-On March 26, we released [sbt 2.0.0-RC10](https://eed3si9n.com/sbt-2.0.0-RC10), kicking off the last mile process.
-This means that only the critical bug fixes will be backported to the `2.0.x` branch.
+- We have now created the `2.0.x` branch, so by default, all pull requests will target sbt 2.1.
+Only the critical bug fixes will be backported to the `2.0.x` branch.
+- On March 26, we released [sbt 2.0.0-RC10](https://eed3si9n.com/sbt-2.0.0-RC10), kicking off the last mile process.
+- On April 7, we relesed [sbt 2.0.0-RC11](https://eed3si9n.com/sbt-2.0.0-RC11).

 **Next steps**: Please try using [the lastest RC](https://github.com/sbt/sbt/releases) on your projects, and check out the newly updated documentation.
 If you find bugs or missing documentation, please let us know by creating [an issue on GitHub](https://github.com/sbt/sbt/issues).